Stratagist7/BeanFarmers/README.md

   - They will go near your animals, but are afraid of you
   - They won't harm the animals, but they will get in your way
   - Chase them out to keep your farm wolf free

+Winning:
+  - Buy and feed a sheep to win!